LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 its main processing can likely be ported to use both CPUs and CUDA devices in parallel.
 Some adjustments are often necessary to account for minor differences between NumPy and CuPy.
-CuPy is most beneficial for compute-heavy tasks with good CUDA math libarary support such as large Fourier transforms or matrix products.
+CuPy is most beneficial for compute-heavy tasks with good CUDA math library support such as large Fourier transforms or matrix products.

 In order to activate CuPy processing, a UDF can overwrite the :meth:`~libertem.udf.base.UDF.get_backends` method.
 By default this returns :code:`('numpy',)`, indicating only NumPy support.
 By returning :code:`('numpy', 'cupy')` or :code:`('cupy',)`, a UDF activates being run on both CUDA and CPU workers, or exclusively on CUDA workers.
+Using :code:`cuda` instead of :code:`cupy` schedules on CUDA workers, but without using the CuPy library.
+This is useful for running code that uses CUDA in a different way, for example integration of C++ CUDA code, and allows to skip installation of CuPy in this situation

 The :attr:`libertem.udf.base.UDF.xp` property points to the :code:`numpy` or :code:`cupy` module, depending which back-end is currently used.
 By using